Code of practice 1 - Handling of personal data

 - demonstrate compliance with the above data protection principles.

-3.3 In addition, personal data has a sub-set known as ‘sensitive personal data’ or ‘special categories of data’.
-These are data relating to a data subject’s:
+1.8 In addition, some personal data is identified as ‘higher risk’ for the data subject known as ‘sensitive personal data’ or ‘special category data’.
+These are data types relating to a data subject’s:

 - racial or ethnic origin